abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

 The `HttpClient` service is a built-in Angular service that provides a simplified API for making HTTP requests and handling responses using observables.

+> Check also the [HTTP Module section](./3-Angular-Modules.md#http-module) in the Angular-Modules file

 - **How to use it in Angular?**

   - In order to use the `HttpClient` service in Angular, we need to: